Materials Selection Policy

 • Books with outmoded or inaccurate illustrations.

-• Highly specialized books with no potential readership.
+• Highly specialized books with little potential readership.

 • Unneeded duplicates.